Jarzka/stylefy/README.md

 ### Passing styles to components

-**use-style** is designed to be called only inside component render functions, to define styles for **HTML** elements.
-If you need to pass styles to Reagent components, pass them as regular Clojure maps, and call **use-style** last only for HTML elements:
+**use-style** is designed to be called only inside component render functions to define styles for **HTML** elements.
+If you need to pass styles to Reagent components, pass them as regular Clojure maps, and call **use-style** last, only for HTML elements:

 ```clojure
 (defn- button-with-custom-style [text style]